path2devhub/PrivateProjectsOverview/CreditDecisionEngine.md

 This project is under active development, and the source code is currently private due to ongoing enhancements and architectural refinement.

 Interested in learning more or reviewing the implementation?
-Please **contact me** for an architecture walkthrough or demonstration.
+Please [Contact me](mailto:path2devhub@gmail.com) for an architecture walkthrough or demonstration.